sookinoby/sentiment-analysis2/README.md

  ## Visualization
 The following code will help us to visualize the result and can provide some intuition about our model.
 We obtain the weights of embedding generated by our model.
 We then visualize the result using [tnse](https://en.wikipedia.org/wiki/T-distributed_stochastic_neighbor_embedding) visualization.

 Visualizing vocab-size*embedding_dim (5000*500) vector in 2-d is impossible.
-We need to reduce the dimensionality of the data inorder to visualize it. t-nse is popular visualization technique that can reduce the dimensionality so that vector that is closer in N (500) dimensions are close together in lower dimension(2).
+We need to reduce the dimensionality of the data in order to visualize it. t-nse is a popular visualization technique that can reduce the dimensionality so that the vectors that are closer in N (500) dimensions are close together in lower dimension(2).
 It basically combines the N dimension vector into a reduced dimension with minimal loss of information. t-sne is very similar to [PCA](https://en.wikipedia.org/wiki/Principal_component_analysis).

-Below is the code for extracting the embedding weights and then visualizing as a scatter plot.
+Below is the code for extracting the embedding weights and then visualizing them as a scatter plot.

 ```python
 # obtains the weights of embeding layer for visualizing